codasite/bmb-rails/README.md

 1. `make wp-up` to start the local wordpress services
 2. `make wp-install` installs wordpress and the test directory
-2. `make wp-test` to run the tests
+3. `make wp-test` to run the tests
+4. `make wp-cover` to run the tests with code coverage.
+The coverage report is available at localhost:8080/coverage

 Resources:
 https://make.wordpress.org/cli/handbook/misc/plugin-unit-tests/